pixlsus/website/src/articles/create-lens-calibration-data-for-lensfun/index.md

 able to correct.
 This section will explain how to take them and what you need to pay attention to.

+For all pictures you should use a tripod, turn off all image correction and disable image stabilization in the camera and in the lens itself!
+Also make sure to that all High Dynamic Range (HDR) or Dynamic Range Optimizer (DRO) features are turned off.
+All those options could mess up your calibration.

 ### Distortion

 For distortion you can to take pictures of a building with several parallel